Network News - November

 Thank you for showing how HIPPY meets your community’s needs, let’s keep telling these important stories together!

-Curriculum distribution is on schedule, and we look forward to sharing a detailed update in our final newsletter before Christmas.
+Curriculum kitting and packing is in progress with distribution set for mid-January 2026.
+We look forward to sharing a detailed update in our final newsletter before Christmas.

 HIPPY Australia recently invited CEOs and/or their nominated delegates to participate in a consultation discussion about the future of HIPPY and our upcoming proposal to the Department of Social Services (DSS).
 This was an important opportunity to share insights and gather feedback on the directions we are considering as part of our advocacy and funding strategy.
 During the session, we outlined key challenges and opportunities, including: